 – Be reproductively self sustaining

 – Have a positive rate of population growth

 – Non-captive populations must:

 – Be spatially disjunct and non-interacting

-– Contain descendents from each of the 14 founders
+– Contain descendants from each of the 14 founders

 Condors are cavity-nesting species that require caves, ledges, or large trees in order to nest.
 High perches are necessary for roosting, as well as to create the strong updrafts required for lift into flight.
 Open grasslands or savannahs are important to condors while searching for food.
 In Arizona, condors are found at elevations between 2,000-8,000 feet, and the reintroduction site is located in the northern part of the state on Vermilion Cliffs